NationalSecurityAgency/kmyth/sgx/TESTING.md

-Client and server (proxy) derive the ECDH ephemeral key as a shared secret and run this through a key derivation function (KDF) using the two 'Hello' messages and the two public ephemerals as "additional info" to produce a 512 bit (64 byte) result.
+Client and server (proxy) derive the ECDH ephemeral key as a shared secret and run this through a key derivation function (KDF) using the two 'Hello' messages (containing identification and public ephemeral values for both peers) as "additional info" to produce a 512 bit (64 byte) result.

 The client sends a "key request" message, packaging a KMIP 'get key' request along with the server-side (proxy) ephemeral public key.
 This message is